 Other Interesting wellness products (that actually work and are useful) include:

 - Sleep & Activity Tracker: OURA Ring Review

 - Sleep Tracker: EMFIT Review

 But these are more generic wellness products and not Kegel types.
 Probably the best of that bunch is the OURA Ring which claims to be the most scientifically accurate sleep tracker and which also doubles up as an activity tracker.
 Developments in the future will probably include measures of monthly fertility.
 Cool !

-THE AUTOMATIC DISCOUNT from ELVIE has now been stopped globally.
+THE AUTOMATIC ELVIE DISCOUNT from ELVIE has now been stopped globally.
 Sorry.
-It might be re-instated later in 2018.
+It might be re-instated in 2019.

 Prices are usually £169 or $199

 This Amazon ad links to the best price on your local Amazon store and suppors this blog in a small way.
 Thank you.
 I am NOT a salaried journalist, so I really appreciate all help.